Prepaying expenses before tax time

 And making sure you secure an invoice in advance can be especially helpful.

-This example assumes that cash flow isn’t currently a concern for your business, adds Stuart.
+This example assumes that cash flow isn’t currently a concern for your business, explains Stuart.
 He recommends considering the potential impacts on your business’s cash flow before launching into prepaying expenses.

 Staying on top of cash flow and working capital is part of good financial planning and management.